yyvolovyk-1983-edu/yyvolovyk-1983-edu/README.md

 # Hi, I'm Yevhen Volovyk 👋

-**Network Security · Systems Administration · AI-Assisted Auditing**
+**Network Engineer · Systems Administration · AI-Assisted Auditing**

 > *"Security is not a product, but a process."* — Bruce Schneier